About The Butler Society

 The Butler Society is not a professional organisation on any level.
 Run on a shoestring by volunteers, the society aims to connect, preserve and unite membership of the Butlers Society.
 We help individuals with their research by facilitating networking between members and maintaining a clearing system for information.
 We organise and support organisation of meetings of the membership.
 We welcome support, ideas and new initiatives from existing and recent members alike.
 As with any organisation or activity of this type, one tends to get out as much as one puts in.

-The society's committee meets quarterly in Kilkenny Castle (or via phone) and members of the current committee are listed below with the areas of focus.
+The society’s committee meets quarterly in Kilkenny Castle (or via phone or Zoom) and members of the current committee are listed below with the areas of focus.
 We are highly responsive and eager to engage, but do keep in mind that we participate on a volunteer basis.

 David has been involved with the Butler Society since the early 1980s, thanks to encouragement of the late Hubert Butler.
 At the invitation of the late Melosina Lenox-Conyngham, David joined the Committee in 2000.
 A historical geographer by training, David lectures in geography at University College Cork and coordinates adult education online and on-campus qualifications in genealogy and history of family there, and at the University of Limerick.
 He has edited the Butler Society Journal since 2006.